 Visiting the Aya Sofia is one of the top places to visit in Istanbul.
 The huge monument with thin, pointed minarets reveal a cavernous, frescoed interior, harking back to the days of Byzantine glory.

 The Blue Mosque of Istanbul sits next to the Aya Sofia and has vivid blue hand-painted tiles in the interior- hence the name.
-It was constructed in the seventeenth century during the reign of Ahmed I. This tour combines the Blue Mosque, Hagia Sophia & Grand Bazaar.
+It was constructed in the seventeenth century during the reign of Ahmed I.

 The white calcium deposits at Pamukkale Thermal Pools are a beautiful sight and the thermal springs with therapeutic waters will rejuvenate visitors.

 Limestone formations at Goreme National Park are deserving of UNESCO World Heritage Site status.
 These sedimentary rock formations give the park a surreal atmosphere in Cappadocia.
 Cappadocia also offers a view of an ancient underground city with churches, carved out of rock.
 Our guide on experiencing Cappadocia on a budget will make sure that everyone, no matter the budget, can experience the best of this beautiful destination.

 The most ancient ruins in Turkey are the ruins of Ephesus- a Greek city that was built in the tenth century BC.
 The notable ruins to visit include the Temple of Artemis and The Library of Celsius.

 In Eastern Turkey, Mount Nemrut is a big draw -with its gigantic eerie statues around the summits funerary mound.
 Best time to catch them is at sunrise when the figures appear like magic from the dark.

 Here’s a guide on things to do in Antalya with kids.

 A unique experience for the gents is visiting a Turkish barbershop for a full treatment.